juanemmanuelpd/RL-NFT-Collection/README.md

 * Mint the amount of NFTs you want
 * Image files remain secure thanks to the IPFS protocol
 * Use the Arbitrum network to deploy the ERC721 contract, a cheap, fast, and secure network
+## Technical details ⚙️
+* Framework CLI -> Foundry.
+* Forge version -> 1.1.0-stable.
+* Solidity compiler version -> 0.8.24.
+* Deployment network -> Arbitrum
+## Deploying the contract 🛠️
+1. Clone the GitHub repository.
+2. Open Visual Studio Code (you should already have Foundry installed).
+3. Select "File" > "Open Folder", select the cloned repository folder.
+4. In the project navigation bar, open the "stakingApp.sol" file located in the "src" folder.
+5. In the toolbar above, select "Terminal" > "New Terminal".
+6. Select the "Git bash" terminal (previously installed).
+7. Run the `forge build` command to compile the script.
+8. In the project navigation bar, open the "stakingAppTest.t.sol" file located in the "test" folder.
+9. Run the command `forge test --match-test` followed by the name of a test function to test it and verify the smart contract functions are working correctly.
+For example, run `forge test --match-test testStakingTokenCorrectlyDeployed -vvvv` to test the `testStakingTokenCorrectlyDeployed` function.
+10. Run `forge coverage` to generate a code coverage report, which allows you to verify which parts of the "stakingApp.sol" and "stakingToken.sol" scripts code (in the "src" folder) are executed by the tests.
+This helps identify areas outside the coverage that could be exposed to errors/vulnerabilities.